Skip to Main Content

 “In Your Everyday Life” and “Improve Your Everyday Life” questions appear throughout each chapter, helping students make meaningful and memorable connections to concepts while applying psychology to their own lives.

-“Assess Your Strengths” personal self-assessments in LaunchPad allow students to actively apply key principles to their own experiences and develop their strengths.
+“Assess Your Strengths” personal self-assessments in Achieve allow students to actively apply key principles to their own experiences and develop their strengths.

 Fun notes and quotes that apply psychology’s findings to sports, literature, world religions, music, business, and more.